tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 `iteratorToStream`, being local implies that the references will be deleted as soon as the control returns back to Java.
 If this doesn't happen for a while, then the local references can accumulate causing the live data on the heap to grow.
+Adding to the problem, the JVM can't deal very well with large and unknown amounts of local references.
+The JNI expects native calls to use only a few local references and expect the programmer to say in advance how many references will be needed.
+Failing to do so affects performance and can lead to failures.

 A straightforward fix to this situation is to delete the reference after the Haskell value has been obtained.